dv-lse/fdi-patent-innovate/data/narrative.md

 Have foreign investments helped cities to become more innovative?
 To answer this, we looked at (almost) all regions of the world.
 We systematically compared regions that received an initial foreign investment with those that – although similar in many observable characteristics – did not and looked at their performance over time.

 More technically, the regions that receive a foreign intervention ("treated" regions) and those that do not ("counterfactual" regions) are almost identical in every observable aspect except the fact that one has been visited by a foreign firm.
-Treated and control regions are ‘matched’ on the basis of their GDP, population and average educational attainment, using a statistical method called  **propensity score matching**.
+Treated and counterfactual regions are ‘matched’ on the basis of their GDP, population and average educational attainment, using a statistical method called  **propensity score matching**.

 #